-Parents/carers keeping their children off school unnecessarily e.g. not returning to school after a medical/dental appointment

-- Truancy before or during the school day - Absences which have never been properly explained - Children who arrive at school too late to get a mark - Shopping, looking after other children or birthdays - Day trips and holidays in term time - Not providing medical evidence of illness (required for children whose attendance is below 92%)
+- Parents/carers keeping their children off school unnecessarily e.g. not returning to school after a medical/dental appointment - Truancy before or during the school day - Absences which have never been properly explained - Children who arrive at school too late to get a mark - Shopping, looking after other children or birthdays - Day trips and holidays in term time - Not providing medical evidence of illness (required for children whose attendance is below 90%)

 NO holidays requested during school time will be authorised by the school.
-If children are absent from school due to holidays their absence will be recorded as Unauthorised Absence.
+If children are absent from school due to holidays their absence will be recorded as 'unagreed holiday' (G code) therefore unauthorised and referred to Education Welfare Services who will issue fines where appropriate.
+Holiday penalty notices will be issued where 10 sessions (5 days) are missed due to holiday.

 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
 Any problems with regular attendance are best sorted out between the school, the parents/carers and the child.
-If a parent/carer thinks their child is reluctant to attend school then we work with the family to understand the root problem.
-We can use outside agencies to help us with this such as the School Nurse or the Parent Support Advisor.
+If a parent/carer thinks their child is reluctant to attend school, then we work with the family to understand the root problem.
+We can use outside agencies to help us with this such as the School Nurse or Family Support Services.